drivendataorg/zamba/docs/docs/install.md

 ```

-## Operating Systems that have been tested
+## Operating systems that have been tested

 ### macOS